What We Do

 Our gardens try to model a style of agriculture in harmony with the land, one that is sustainable for the environment and sustaining for the humans involved.

-- Gardens provide chemical-free, naturally grown vegetables for sale at our market and as donations to food pantries.
+- Gardens provide chemical-free, naturally grown vegetables as donations to food pantries and for sale at our market when available.

 - Hay fields produce hay and fodder for our animals and provide nesting bird habitat.

 - Volunteers assist with all aspects of the gardens: working in the greenhouse, transplanting, direct seeding, cultivation, and harvesting.

 Education and care for the earth is at the core of all we do.

 - We offer a seasonal programs: nature and labyrinth walks, fiber arts, discussion groups, retreat days, and gardening workshops.
 Which can be found on our calendar.

 - We offer educational programs primarily for elementary age students, which focus on farm life, nature, water and wetlands, and spirituality.
 A listing of programs is available.

 Peace, insight, comfort, healing, energy, connection, and letting go are words often used to describe a walk in the labyrinth.
 Walking this circular path provides a time of quiet and meditation and reminds us of our life journey with its twists and turns.
 A single half-mile path leads to the center where the same path is followed back out.